 With the advent of printing, poets gained greater control over the mass-produced visual presentations of their work.
 Visual elements have become an important part of the poet’s toolbox, and many poets have sought to use visual presentation for a wide range of purposes.
 Some Modernist poets have made the placement of individual lines or groups of lines on the page an integral part of the poem’s composition.
 Some poets combine or integrate the words of their poems with paintings or photographs, for example Viggo Mortensen, who has produced poetry collections in which his poems are almost inseparable from his accompanying photos and paintings.

 The words of this poem are:

 drink mist from giant leaves

 then fly over the edge.

-At times, this complements the poem’s rhythm through visual caesuras or sentence/line breaks of various lengths, or creates contrasts so as to accentuate meaning, ambiguity or irony, or simply to create an aesthetically pleasing form.
+At times, the poem’s form complements the poem’s rhythm through visual caesuras or sentence/line breaks of various lengths, or creates contrasts so as to accentuate meaning, ambiguity or irony, or simply to create an aesthetically pleasing form.

 I write poems to go with my paintings and photos, and most times, they cannot go with each other.
 In the case of the one of the left, the poem is a tanka.

 Haiku are often paired with brush paintings and engravings, the brush work of the poem is of course art in itself, but the placing of the words in a painting adds to the overall presentation and understanding of the poem, which is always an image or a moment, not a metaphor.

 Poetic diction refers not only to the sound of the poem when verbalized but also to the underlying meaning and its interaction with sound and form.
 Many languages and poetic forms have very specific poetic dictions, to the point where distinct grammars and dialects are used specifically for poetry.
 Registers in poetry can range from strict employment of ordinary speech patterns, as favoured in much late-20th-century prosody, through to highly ornate uses of language, as in medieval and Renaissance poetry.